 Rocks

-Both tires have widely spread out tread blocks that enhance performance in rocky terrain.
-The Falkens, on the other hand, perform better due to a deeper tread.
+Both tires have widely spread-out tread blocks that enhance performance in rocky terrain.
+The Falken, however, performs better due to a deeper tread.
 This deeper tread can provide a better grip on loose gravel and most rocks.

 Winner: Falken Wildpeak AT3W